-Monitor, receive, and send events with the Event Hubs connector
+Monitor, receive, and send events with Azure Event Hubs and Azure Logic Apps

 Sign in to the Azure portal.

 Go to your Event Hubs namespace, not a specific Event Hub.
 On the namespace page, under Settings, choose Shared access policies.
 Under Claims, check that you have Manage permissions for that namespace.